yuhuajing/moveLearn/baseGram/generics.md

         // we can do the same with integer let u64_box = Storage::create_box<u64>(1000000);
-        let _ = Storage::value(&u64_box);

-        // let's do the same with another box! let u64_box_in_box = Storage::create_box<Storage::Box<u64>>(u64_box);
+        let u64_box_in_box = Storage::create_box<Storage::Box<u64>>(u64_box);

-        // accessing value of this box in box will be tricky :
-        // Box<u64> is a type and Box<Box<u64>> is also a type let value: u64 = Storage::value<u64>(
+        let value: u64 = Storage::value<u64>(
             &Storage::value<Storage::Box<u64>>( // Box<u64> type
                 &u64_box_in_box // Box<Box<u64>> type
             )
         );

-        // you've already seed Debug::print<T> method
-        // which also uses generics to print any type Debug::print<u64>(&value);
+        Debug::print<u64>(&value);
     }
 }